SilliJetpack/dbrlib/README.md

  # getwidget() options
    type - the widget type (default for normal one, alt for the alternate one, see API page to see what it is) style - the object for customization for the widget (see API page for customization)

+   > If you have a vanity URL, use that instead of the ID of the bot on bot endpoints.